 But, I reframe failure in marriage to a successful divorce.
 When there’s no other path left, and happiness cannot happen between you and your partner, sometimes you have to seek happiness separately.
 So, it’s possible you need to have a successful divorce to avoid a failed marriage.

-Before I read Jenny’s email, let me just share a little story that has some relevance to what she’s going through.
+Before I read Jenny’s email, let me just share a little story that is relevant to what she’s going through.

 In the late ’90s and early 2000s, I was in a long-term relationship.
 For the most part, it was great.
 However, when we argued, something she did made me feel terrible.